geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 yeah

 ##### **Geohot** [[00:33:57](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=2037)]
-um like the ptx thing for the addresses looks a lot more like instruction selection decom
+um like the PTX thing for the addresses looks a lot more like instruction selection decom

 ##### **Geohot** [[00:34:20](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=2060)]
 But either way,